OSH212/instructo/README.md

 ## Configuration

 API keys and model specifications are stored in `config.py`.
-Make sure to set up your environment variables or modify this file with your API keys before running the system.
+Make sure to set up your environment variables with your API keys before running the system.